-I hope you share David's conviction that the law is lovable, though it may not appear as such at first.
+I HOPE YOU share David's conviction that the law is loveable, though it may not appear as such at first.
 This particular law, the Fourth Commandment, reveals not only the heart of God but also highlights the vital importance of keeping the Sabbath for our physical, emotional and spiritual wellbeing.
 We have 'disordered hearts' and to resolve this issue, God has given us a divine plan to rest on one day out of seven.
 It's called the Sabbath-because it means 'to cease or to rest.'
 Another definition is 'to interpret' which means we take time to reflect and reevaluate our overall condition to view our lives in the context of creation, the cross (our redemption) and eternity.
 The word 'holy' means 'to set apart'.
 It literally means 'to make special.'
 And so, we keep the Sabbath holy.

 We discussed the exceptions-of piety, mercy and necessity.
 Then we were reminded that, the design of a single day's rest is not so much to cause cessation of personal activity as it is to stimulate the right type of activity.
-We can do things like take walks, devote time to P,P and P11, and worship corporately.
+We can do things like take walks, devote time to P,P and P, and worship corporately.
 These activities help us assess our lives.
 They allow us to peer out that window to get the rest and perspective we need to live the life we were designed to live in communion with Christ.
-It is not easy, however many of God's laws, particularly the laws that challenge us, require faith to follow-especially when we don't understand them.
-The key is to wage war on selective obedience.
-Don't simply obey those commands that make sense, feel good, or easily fit into our schedules.
-We willingly embrace things that conform to our desires.
-But, when something cuts across the design of our desires, such as sex before marriage, it challenges our beliefs.
-It creates suspicion about whether God really intends all things for our good.
-That's where we've got to have faith.
-Faith is trusting God.
-So when God says 'keep the Sabbath holy' and we obey, we are operating within our design.
-It really is in our best interest, but we have to have faith and believe.
+It is not easy, however many of God's laws, particularly the laws that challenge us, require faith to follow-

-11 You will recall that this refers to Pencil, Paper and Prayer.
+You will recall that this refers to Pencil, Paper and Prayer.